banesullivan/scooby/README.md

 Scooby has the ability to track all imported modules during a Python session such that *any* imported, non-standard lib package that is used in the session is reported by a `TrackedReport`.
-For instance, start a session by importing Scooby and enabling tracking with the `track_imports()` function.
+For instance, start a session by importing scooby and enabling tracking with the `track_imports()` function.
-Then *all* subsequent packages that are imported during the session will be tracked and Scooby can report their versions.
+Then *all* subsequent packages that are imported during the session will be tracked and scooby can report their versions.
-Once you are ready to generate a report, instantiate a `TrackedReport` object.
+Once you are ready to generate a `Report`, instantiate a `TrackedReport` object.

 In the following example, we import a constant from `scipy` which will report the versions of `scipy` and `numpy` as both packages are loaded in the session